Dollar cost averaging: Discussion of the risks and benefits of dollar cost averaging

 The financial costs and benefits of systematic (delayed) investing have also been examined in many studies using real market data.
-These studies often confusingly use the term dollar cost averaging instead, and reveal (as expected) that the delayed strategy does not deliver on its promises and is not an ideal investment strategy.
+These studies often confusingly use the term dollar cost averaging and reveal (as expected) that the delayed strategy does not deliver on its promises and is not an ideal investment strategy.

 Some investment advisors who acknowledge the sub-optimality of delaying investing a windfall nevertheless advocate it as a behavioural tool that makes it easier for some investors to start investing a windfall lump sum or making a change in asset allocation.
-They contrast the relative benefits of DCA versus never investing the lump sum or making the change.
+They contrast the relative benefits of systematic (delayed) investing versus never investing the lump sum or making the change.
 One study found that the best time horizon when delaying investing a windfall in the stock market in terms of balancing return and risk is 6 or 12 months.

 Recent research has highlighted the behavioural economic aspects of systematic (delayed) investing, which allows investors to make a trade-off between the regret caused by not making the most of a rising market and that caused by investing into a falling market, which are known to be asymmetric.
-Middleton claims that DCA helps investors enter the market, investing more over time than they might otherwise be willing to do all at once.
-DCA also takes the emotion out of investing by spreading out the purchase over time.
+Middleton claims that systematic (delayed) investing helps investors enter the market, investing more over time than they might otherwise be willing to do all at once.
+Systematic (delayed) investing also takes the emotion out of investing by spreading out the purchase over time.
 When investors purchase all at once, they may be more prone to letting their emotions guide their investment choices.